 We all love travels and adventures.
 However, it is still very important to make sure that our bodies and minds are getting the rest they need before we take off.
 Sleep quality on the road is hard to maintain.
 Therefore, let’s try our best to do what we can and make sure we prepare ourselves for the next journey!

-Due to supply chain issues, most orders are currently received in about 3 weeks, with some orders experiencing minor delays of an extra week or so.
-Thank you for your patience as we all navigate these unprecedented times
+Mattress orders are typically received in about 1-3 weeks.
+Due to supply chain issues, our mattress protectors and sheets are currently taking about an extra week or so.
+Thank you for your patience as we all navigate these unprecedented times.